From an old dark warehouse to a stylish modern gallery feel offices in Dumbo, Brooklyn

 West elm’s awe inspiring growth over the past 12 years, from a catalog-only business to a billion-dollar global retailer meant that, yet again, they needed a new corporate headquarters.
 This time it would be a 100,000 sqft. project led by Mark Murashige and Kay Vorderwuelbecke, the principals at VMAD, located in the historic 150 year old Empire Stores Warehouse complex on the waterfront in Brooklyn.

 The west elm brand ethos is at the core of VMAD’s design for the company’s new office.
-VMAD worked with west elm to create a timeless and sophisticated space – more like an art gallery than a trendy office environment.
+VMAD worked with west elm to create a timeless and sophisticated space – more like an art gallery than a trendy office environment with modern furniture.
 VMAD wanted to develop an environment that celebrates and showcases the brand’s design aesthetic, one that incorporates custom artistic elements created by west elm’s world design partners and local Brooklyn artists.
 The space also needed to function as a showroom for the new west elm WORKSPACE furniture line.
 A lot to achieve in one space.

 Creating a gallery feel in the dark warehouse was a challenge.
 The exterior walls are almost two foot thick masonry and there are very few windows in portions of the building.
 The use of light shelves, reflective flooring and view corridors ensured that each window’s impact on the space was maximized and the inherently dark warehouse was turned into a bright and airy space suitable for design teams and creatives.
 It also enhanced the mesmerizing views of the East River and Manhattan skyline framed between the Brooklyn and Manhattan Bridges.